U.S. House Republican 2018 budget ties tax reform to spending cuts

 The change is based in part on a House Budget Committee forecast of U.S. economic growth of 2.6 percent annually that assumes future changes in tax, healthcare and financial laws, as well as deregulation.
 The nonpartisan Congressional Budget Office has forecast economic growth of 1.9 percent from 2017 to 2027.

-The House budget plan would include $621.5 billion in defense spending and $511 billion on non-defense discretionary spending in 2018.
+The House budget plan would include $621.5 billion in defense spending and $511 billion on nondefense discretionary spending in 2018.

 The House Budget Committee is expected to approve the plan later this week and send it to the House floor for a full vote.